The linguistic origins of the term jaywalker

 On the final day of Bike Month, The League of American Bicyclists announced 2023's Bicycle Friendly Community awards.
 Of the 45 towns awarded this year, eight received upgrades from their previous levels and one was brand new.
 The others renewed their existing level. keep reading →

-This site won't interrupt you with annoying popups asking for your email address or to send you notifications, and I don't regularly post on social media.
-If you want to stay up-to-date, then feel free to use these options below.
+This site won't interrupt you with annoying popups asking for your email address or to send you notifications.
+Stay up-to-date with these options below.